zigybass/liri-node-app/README.md

 -----------------------------
 -----------------------------

 Welcome to LIRI!
-This project is a Command Line Interface App that allows you to use commands to retreive data from APIs and then display them on the console/terminal.
+This project is a Command Line Interface App that allows you to use commands to retrieve data from APIs and then display them on the console/terminal.
 LIRI is currently connected to the Spotify API and the OMBD API.

 This app takes in two commands with an argument after each command.
 The commands are "spotify-this-song" and "movie-this".
 For example: if I wanted to find more information about the song "Uptown Funk" by Bruno Mars, I can enter this command into the command line: